ABOUT

 At age 11, he was featured on PBS’s News Hour’s "Arts Canvas," in a story, "Bugs and books become inspiration for this 11-year-old composer."
 He was featured in two TV stories produced by Nebraska Public Media (Nebraska's NPR and PBS stations), "What If..." a series about innovators and creativity, and "Winston, Kid Composer," which won a "Heartland Emmy."

 At age 12, the world shut down for Covid.
-During this time, he spent most of his time composing, and wrote three symphonies and several chamber pieces.
+During this time, he spent almost all of his time composing, and wrote three symphonies and several chamber pieces.
 Also at 12, he was the youngest student ever to be accepted in the Curtis Institute of Music’s esteemed Summerfest composition program.
 The same year, Schneider was one of a few non-New York residents selected to be a part of the New York Youth Symphony Composing Program and Conducting Program during their virtual year.
 The New York Youth Symphony premiered and recorded Schneider’s “Battle of Five Armies,” for wind ensemble, inspired by J.R.R.
 Tolkien’s “The Hobbit.”
 He was also selected for “ComposerLab Flute: Young American Composers” for Dolce Suono Ensemble for composers under 30, and “Trying to Catch a Cloudless Sulphur” was premiered by virtuosic flutist Mimi Stillman.
 Additionally, a commissioned chamber piece, “The Summer of COVID-19 (from the Perspective of a 17-year-old Girl)” was premiered and recorded by the Omaha Symphony.

 At age 14, Schneider won the national MTNA Junior Composition Competition.
 His work, “Salt Creek Tiger Beetle,” a string quintet, is inspired by the endangered insect which is one of the rarest insects in the world, and only found in Nebraska.
 Additionally, Schneider won the Young Composers Contest for NFMC, with his piece “Symphony in B-flat Minor, ‘Revelation.’”
 He was invited to be on NPR’s From the Top.

-Another work, "Harmonious Projection was premiered in October of 2022 at the Holland Center, performed by Omaha Symphony musicians.
-This work was a commission celebrating Project Harmony's 25th anniversary of its mission to end child abuse.
-It also received a standing ovation.
+In October 2022, his composition Harmonious Projection was premiered at the Holland Center, by Omaha Symphony musicians.
+This work was commissioned in celebration of Project Harmony's 25th anniversary and its mission to end child abuse.

 His orchestra works have been conducted by Maestros Ernest Richardson, Ankush Kumar Bahl, Na'Zir McFadden, David Bloom, and Aviva Segall.
-He made his Masterworks debut with the Omaha Symphony in 2022.

 Schneider's received commissions from notable organizations, including the Omaha Symphony, the Omaha Conservatory of Music, the Rocky Mountain Summer Conservatory, KVNO classical music station and Project Harmony.